faaspot/faaspot-cli/docs/functions.rst

     .. code-block:: sh

-       $ curl -X PUT --header "Authorization: Token MY_TOKEN" --header "Content-Type: application/json" --data '{"name": "FUNCTION_NAME", "code": "THE_CODE", "requirements": "THE_REQUIREMENTS", "context": "THE_CONTEXT"}'
+       $ curl -X PUT --header "Authorization: Token MY_TOKEN" --header "Content-Type: application/json" --data '{"name": "FUNCTION_NAME", "code": "THE_CODE", "context": "THE_CONTEXT"}'
        https://api.faaspot.com/v1/functions/

-    The code argument is mandatory, the requirements and context are optional.
+    The code argument is mandatory, the context is optional.
-    You must provide the actual code, requirements and context in UTF-8 format.
+    You must provide the actual code and context in UTF-8 format.
     To encode your text to UTF-8 format, you can use this `on-line converter <https://perishablepress.com/tools/utf8-hex/>`_, or use python: